 rent.
 She was terrified she would become homeless.

-DC KinCare Alliance Deputy Director Stephanie McClellan Testifies Before the DC Council Human Services Roundtable (November 4, 2020)Read More
+Deputy Director Stephanie McClellan Testifies Before the DC Council Committee on Human Services Performance Oversight HearingRead More

 We believe in relative caregivers who step up to raise